UK Clinical Pharmacy Association

 Also see Interactions with other common medicines used in the perioperative period.

-Atypical antipsychotics have CNS depressant effects which may be additive with other medicines that also have CNS depressant effects such as:
+Atypical antipsychotics have CNS depressant effects that may be additive with other medicines that also have CNS depressant effects such as:

 • benzodiazepines